cruzgodar/cruzgodar.github.io/docs/page-structure.md

 ## Banners

 Pages can optionally include banners like the homepage's.
-This displays a fullscreen image at the top of the page when stays fixed as the user scrolls and slowly fades out as the content comes into view.
+This displays a fullscreen image at the top of the page which stays fixed as the user scrolls and slowly fades out as the content comes into view.
 To have a banner, a page must do a few things:

 - `banner_page` must be set to `true` in the page settings.